Share on facebook

 2. For enjoying the modern food scene: Le Petit Cadet

-The new Paris is about fusion food, trends, and upgrades to the old classics (including the French bistro decor).
+The new Paris is about third culture food, trends, and upgrades to the old classics (including the French bistro decor).
 Enter Le Petit Cadet, a small brasserie in the 9th arrondissement with chic brass accents and a lofted area for a more intimate dining experience.
 The menu boasts unique creations and French classics, a mix of French and Italian cuisine.
-If the fact that the bar takes up an entire wall wasn’t sign enough, Le Petit Cadet offers an exceptional selection of drinks and happy hour from 6pm to 8:30pm. — 9 Rue Cadet, 75009
+If the fact that the bar takes up an entire wall wasn’t sign enough, Le Petit Cadet offers an exceptional selection of drinks and a great happy hour. — 9 Rue Cadet, 75009

 3. For an intimate drink: Bluebird